mrsramesh/devtinder/reame.md

 ~ → Auto-updates only patch versions.
 ✅ Use Nodemon for automatic server restarts during development.
 ✅ Push package-lock.json to Git, but ignore node_modules/.

+Day 03 controller and middlerware
+***most imp
+app.use("/path",rh1,rh2,rh3,...)
+or app.use("/path",[rh1,rh2,rh3,...])
+or app.use("/path",[rh1,rh2],rh3,...) all work same way alert about the next and send function thay work of any http method